GDGKansasCity/boomerang-gdgkc/README.md

-Boomerang converted for App Engine (PHP)
+Boomerang converted for App Engine (Python)
 ==============================
 This is forked from the [GDG-X boomerang] project.
 GDG boilerplate, feeds from DevSite and Google+ using AngularJS and Twitter Bootstrap.